-The Lab is held online, with three different groups of participants in Spain, Portugal and Italy.
-While the co-creation workshops are held within each group, all groups come together to share their work and findings during a common session.
+The Lab was held online and in person, with three different groups of participants in Spain, Portugal and Italy.
+While the co-creation workshops were held within each group, all groups came together to share their work and findings during common sessions.

 The 1st round of the Lab was conducted during December 2020, with the first common session on Friday 18/12/2020; it was open to external participants (citizen science projects, experts in citizen science, science communicators).